 Brooklyn Bedding is a bed-in-a-box mattress brand, so your new mattress will arrive compressed in a box.
-When we unboxed the Brooklyn Bedding mattress, we had an easy time getting it set up.
+When we unboxed the Aurora mattress, we had an easy time getting it set up.
 With two of us, it took just under two minutes.
 Because the mattress is a bit heavy, you may want to get the help of a friend.

 We did notice a slight off-gassing odor.
 Rest assured that this is normal and that the scent will slowly fade, typically disappearing within a few hours.

 Ready to buy a Brooklyn Aurora mattress?
 Here’s what you can expect when you do.

 |Delivery||Ships free and arrives at your door within 15-25 business days|